35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 The Mayor's approval of BL's s73 application relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf).
 This weighs up the pros and cons of the aplication, and the report's conclusion begins by saying that '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission.* [^9].

-It then notes that the Mayor must judge the application against the development plan () and what are known as *'material considerations'* **[^8i].**  This places affordable housing and family housing alongside all other aspects of the development, such as design and appearance; heritage and environmental impact; housing provision; work, leisure and other uses; jobs, transport, education and viability.
+It then notes that the Mayor must judge the application against the development plan and *'material considerations'* **[^8i].**  This places affordable housing and family housing alongside all other aspects of the development, such as design and appearance; heritage and environmental impact; housing provision; work, leisure and other uses; jobs, transport, education and viability.

 Housing as such and affordable housing is described as providing *'significant public benefit'*,  along with workspace